ESPRESSO on VLT: An Instrument for Exoplanet Research: A ultra-stable high-resolution spectrograph for the VLT

 \subsection{The Coud\'e train}

 The four VLT telescope are connected to the CCL through four tunnels with a length that goes from 48 to 69 meters (see Fig.~\ref{fig4ut}).
 A trade-off analysis among the different solutions to bring the light from the telescope to the CCL favored a full optical solution that includes prisms, mirrors and lenses.
 The selected design uses 11 optical elements (see Fig.~\ref{figctrain}).
 The Coud\'e train takes the light beam with a prism at the Nasmyth-B platform and conduct it through the UT mechanical structure down to the Coud\'e room below each UT using a set of six prims and mirrors.
 The light is then routed from the UT Coud\'e room to the CCL, using two large lenses along the existing incoherent light ducts.
 The four Coud\'e trains relay a field of 17 arcsec around the acquired astronomical target to the CCL.
 The four beams from four UTs are combined in the CCL, where mode selection and beam conditioning is performed by the fore-optics of the Front-End subsystem.
-At the time of writting, all four Coudé Trains have been installed and tested in Paranal.
-They have shown to provide seeing limited images to the front end that is installed at the CCL.
+All four Coud\'e Trains provide seeing limited images to the front end that is installed at the CCL.